Flowman/pxc-alpine/README.md

 This is a temporary repo for testing PXC on Alpine.

+This will only compile and work with Alpine v3.6 as libressl-dev in later versions are not compatible with galera.

+Because of this PXC cannot be pushed to aport.
+Maybe when PXC starts using Mysql 8.0 bransh and supports libressl it will be possible.

 If you have any issues just report it.

 ## Install instructions